 As the weather gets colder and the days get shorter, opportunities to spend time outside dwindle.
-What can you do when it's cold and you're bored?
-Once pastimes like apple picking are done for the season, you should get out your paintbrushes and try your hand at one of these fall paintings.
+What can you do for fun or entertainment when it's cold?
+Once pastimes like apple picking are done for the season, you should get out your paintbrushes and try your hand at one of these fall painting ideas.

 Even if you've never painted before, there is something here for everyone.
 These fall painting ideas cover a wide range of inspiration.
-Some tutorials are inspired by the fall leaves and others are more specific to Thanksgiving.
+Some tutorials are inspired by the fall leaves and others are more specific to Thanksgiving or other autumnal occasions.
 These seasonal paintings are ideal for beginners as long as you are flexible on what the end result looks like.

 Try not to take these projects too seriously and have fun with the process.
 If you are struggling with painting trees and leaves, try using a stencil and creating some word art instead.

 Many fall paintings have colorful fall leaves, but later in the season, most of these leaves are on the ground and raked away.
-This bare birch tree painting is more of a transition between fall and winter and will look good on your wall anytime from Thanksgiving through Christmas.
+This bare birch tree painting is more of a transition between fall and winter and will look good on your wall any time between Thanksgiving and Christmas.
 If you want to recreate this painting, check out the tutorial.
 There are a couple of techniques that you will learn on Persia Lou that will make painting tree bark a much easier task.

 Colorful fall leaves can be frustrating to paint if you don't have much practice.
 This tutorial from Delineate Your Dwelling explores some basic shapes and shading and simplifies the process to make this painting easier for beginners.
 Once you have mastered these leaves with simple lines, you can graduate on to some of the more advanced tutorials later in this article.